merlinkv/PlusD_Clone/README.md

 # Notes

-* Based on the designs made by @Pachuquin & @alvaroalea
+* Based on the designs by @Pachuquin & @alvaroalea

 # Original description by alvaroalea